bwestrich/tdd-spock/README.md

 ##Limit size of where tables
  Break wide tables into smaller tables (e.g. `mcwest.SmallerWhereSpec`).

+##Put expected values at end of table
+ When using where tables, put expected values in the rightmost column(s) of the table, as this increases readability (e.g. `mcwest.SmallerWhereSpec`).

 ##Use spies cautiously
 * Spock supports use of test spies to  mock selected methods of the 'class under test' (e.g. `mcwest.learnspock.SpySpec`).
 * Though sometimes needed, spies are often a code smell; perhaps a sign of white box testing or an indication that an object has too many responsibilities.

+##Write tests for Spring web apps that work both standalone and in-container
+Write controller tests out of container and then (by inheriting them) also run them in container. for more info on this approach, see README-MOCKMVC.md

 ##Other concepts (no examples for these yet)
-* TODO: when using where tables, for readability put expected values in the rightmost column(s) of the table
+DO FOR SPRING CONF
+* Update spock dependencies

+DO AFTER SPRING CONF
+* TODO: when writing Spock Spring tests, see if this fix (https://github.com/spockframework/spock/commit/718bf4261d3abaa6217ee059639c3aae2f8a5803) replaces the workaround documented here (http://stackoverflow.com/questions/24405727/integration-test-with-spring-boot-and-spock).
 * TODO: use static or @Shared variables to centralize initialization of variables that are used in where tables
 * TODO: use thrown/notThrown to verify exception behavior
-* TODO: use 'comment' strings after colons to make your tests more readable, e.g. given: 'the environment has not been initialized properly' ......
-* TODO: use IDE features (e.g. Cmd-Alt-L)
-* TODO: use the Spring 'MockMvc' testing framework to write (Spock) controller tests out of container and then (by inheriting them) also run them in container. for more info on this approach, see README-MOCKMVC.md
-* TODO: when writing Spock Spring tests, see if this fix (https://github.com/spockframework/spock/commit/718bf4261d3abaa6217ee059639c3aae2f8a5803) replaces the workaround documented here (http://stackoverflow.com/questions/24405727/integration-test-with-spring-boot-and-spock).

 ##References